mrzealot/absolem/index.md

 ### Aesthetics

-With the ergonomic side of the design ready, it is time to discuss the specifics of building an actual, physical thing.
+With the digital side of the design ready, it is time to discuss the specifics of building an actual, physical thing.
 The general guidelines I followed can be summed up as:

 - natural -- it should feel more like an instrument than a cheap peripheral